- Dr. Bhushan Bhole, Delhi

 - Stay involved in healthy activities, including relaxing and spending time with family & friends

-- Stay in touch with transplant team, & let them know of any significant changes in health.
-If patient is waiting for a donated liver, make sure the transplant team knows how to reach patient at all times.
+- Stay in touch with the transplant team, & let them know of any significant changes in health.
+If the patient is waiting for a donated liver, make sure the transplant team knows how to reach the patient at all times.
 Patient should keep his packed hospital bag handy, & make arrangements for transportation to the transplant center in advance.

 After liver transplant: